 Statnett is planning to invest NOK 50-70 billion over the next decade.
 The historically high network investment level will ensure a reliable power supply, facilitate renewables projects and industrial and commercial development throughout Norway.
 Norway and Sweden have a mutual agreement of installing 26.4 TWh of new renewable energy within 2020, with financial aid through a green certificate market.
-This will together with the installation of AMS in all Norwegian households by 2019 and new HVDC cables to Germany and UK cause a high level of for investment in the distribution and transmission network in Norway in the coming years, as illustrated in Figure 12.
+This will together with the installation of AMI in all Norwegian households by 2019 and new HVDC cables to Germany and UK cause a high level of for investment in the distribution and transmission network in Norway in the coming years, as illustrated in Figure 12.

 Figure 12.
 Expected investment levels in the Norwegian network.
-1 EUR =9,35 NOK.
+1 EUR = 9,23 NOK in 2016.

-In the period after 2023, it is expected that the network investment levels will normalize at approximately 1 billion EUR each year, but the need for further investments is possible.
-At the present, there are 70 000 electric cars in Norway and a further increase in the number of electric cars might for example result in higher level of investments in the distribution network.
+In the period after 2022, it is expected that the network investment levels will normalize at approximately 1 billion EUR each year, but the need for further investments is possible.